How To Break Down A Whole Chicken

-One of the ways I save money and get the most value out of my Butcherbox order is by ordering the whole bird.
+One of the my money I saving tips, and how get the most value out of my Butcherbox order is by ordering the whole bird.
 I do the Big Custom Box, getting 8 whole chickens (along with other cuts of pork and beef).
 I break down each whole chicken myself, which results in 2 breasts, 2 thighs, 2 wings, 2 drumsticks, plus the carcass I use to make homemade bone broth.
 Such a great savings!

 Break Down the Whole Chicken To Get The Exact Cuts You Like

 Being able to butcher your own whole chicken will allow you to get the exact cuts of chicken you like.